-Consider These Three Perspectives to Dramatically Improve Your Certainty of Success
+Consider These Four Perspectives to Dramatically Improve Your Success

 - Technical Accuracy – is your web application built on a technology stack that is mature and aligned with your project goals?
 What risks does my technical stack add or remove from my web application?
 Or is it based on your lead developer’s most current fascination with a new technology?
 Proven technology stacks that are purposely built to match your project’s goals can eliminate up to 50% of your web application quality assurance time.

 - Functional Accuracy – are your requirements and specifications documented and stable?
 Word-of-mouth testing (where your developers tell your testers what needs to be tested) is a terrible strategy and almost always results in post-launch defects.
 Usually big ones!
 Documenting your requirements and specifications provide a road map for your web application quality assurance team to build accurate and meaningful test cases that reflect exactly what you web application does.